 Countless ethical challenges are reflected in media, arts, and culture: from biased framing of a news report in journalism or issues of free speech for performing artists to copyright infringement or the perpetuation of negative stereotypes.

-These teaching resources look at the ways in which our understanding mass media and communications, and the influence of culture, have on the ethical frameworks we use to process dilemmas and explore ethical challenges in media, arts, and our society more generally.
+These teaching resources look at the ways in which our understanding of mass media and communications, and their influence on culture, have on the ethical frameworks we use to process dilemmas and explore ethical challenges in media, arts, and our society more generally.